spacetelescope/stsynphot_refactor/docs/stsynphot/appendixb_specialkey.rst

 the ``aper`` keyword is used to specify a circular aperture, given by its radius in arcseconds, to calculate the source counts within.
 If no aperture is given, calculations are done for an infinite aperture, where the EE curves are normalized.
-For ACS detectors, infinite aperture is defined at a radius of 5.5 arcsec where the EE value is 1.0.
-For WFC3 detectors, infinite aperture is defined at a radius of 6.0 arcsec, where the EE is 1.0.
+For ACS WFC and HRC detectors, infinite aperture is defined at a radius of 5.5 arcsec where the EE value is 1.0.
+For ACS SBC, infinite aperture is defined at 4.0 arcsec.
+For WFC3 UVIS and IR detectors, infinite aperture is defined at a radius of 6.0 arcsec, where the EE is 1.0.

 This enables **stsynphot** to be more flexible and accurate, particularly for